hermezdelay/larascan/README.md

 Or you can even host services in your own PC/Server, you have to use Bower in this case, click link bellow to know more: https://asprise.com/scan/scannerjs/docs/html/scannerjs-javascript-guide.html#include-scanner-js

+next step is to copy/paste demo-2.html in your laravel project, and make changes you whant, that's all.